Articles

 6. Improves speed and stability of software development and deployment

-Furthermore, integrating DevOps with Agile will improve the development process within the team, as well as ensure the success of the organization by increasing the value for their customers.
+Furthermore, integrating DevOps with Agile will improve the development process within the team itself, as well as ensure the success of the organization by increasing value for your customers.
+By using the Scrum framework integrated with DevOps, you get the best of both worlds: smooth communication between the team and your customers by continual iteration, as well as continuous integration and continuous delivery.

 Scrum becomes the planning process where you easily plan and predict the development.
 The DevOps process focuses more on automation and increasing speed and agility, automating the day-to-day operational tasks of the developers and a process in which each user story moves through to reach the production environment.